MarcoPelazza/ACTAM_project_Thrillizy/README.md

 You're done!
 Now it's time to play!
 ### Can I listen to the right position sound?
 Yes.
-As you can see, there is an audio player and by pressing `Play` you will hear the correct sound played by the fantastica Angelica Cagnetta flute player.
+As you can see, there is a radio and by pressing it you will hear the correct sound played by the fantastica Angelica Cagnetta flute player.
 She can play flute very well, I swear.
 Listen if you don't trust.
 LISTEN!
 ### How can I verify if the note I'm playing is correct?
 It's also possible to verify the correct execution of the note by using the `Tuner` box.
 It requires the access to the microphone and then you can check also the tuning of the sound.
 ### What about trills?